beerjson/beerjson/docs/culture.json.md

 ## CultureBase

-The descriptive base type for both culture records, and recipe additions.
-Provides unique properties to identify individual records of a culture
+Provides unique properties to identify individual records of a culture.

 **CultureBase** is an object with these properties: